peterkinget/MOSbiusBook/6a_experiments/Lab_4_differential_pair_AC/differential_pair_AC_PK.md

 Schematic of the nMOS differential pair with a 8x $I_{REF}$ current bias.
 Note the location of the load capacitors $C_L$ and the common-source capacitor $C_{CS}$.
 The capacitors will not always be used for all parts of the experiments.
 The biasing of the input pins is not shown.
 ```
 - Build the circuit:
     - The current mirror is biased using the 25K potentiometer provided on the PCB (close to I_REFN).
 Connect a current meter across I_REFN with the positive lead on the left and the negative lead on the right side of the header; adjust the potentiometer so $I_{REF}$ is $100\mu A$; replace the current meter with a jumper.
-The I_REFN header is connected to pin 19 of the Mobius chip on the PCB.
+The I_REFN header is connected to pin 19 of the MOSbius chip on the PCB.
 See *Testing the Current Bias Potentiometers* in the [Appendix on Testing the MOSbius PCB](../../app_pcb_test/pcb_test)
     - Use the 8x output of the current mirror to bias the differential pair.
 So each transistor[^bias] is biased with $400\mu A$.
     - The body[^body] of transistors M1 and M2 needs to be connected to GND (VSS).
     - Place the load resistors $R_L$ of $\frac{4.7K\Omega}{4}$ or equivalent on the breadboard.
 Measure your resistors with a multimeter and note their values.
 Ideally the two loads should be identical.